ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 * Image size: 800px

 The TPU is running in standard mode, not max.
-Also note that these figures use pycoral, which is a python wrapper around the TPU C libraries.
+Also note that these figures use pycoral, which is a python wrapper around the TPU C++ libraries.
 You should also look at  Google's Coral `coral benchmark site <https://coral.ai/docs/edgetpu/benchmarks/>`__ for better numbers.
 Note that their performance figures are specific to their C++ code.
 Python will have additional overheads (as noted on their site)